 - 1. Before installing the stove or pedestal, determine the location of the outside air hole that penetrates through the floor protection and floor.
 The illustration on the previous page details the size of pedestal and its location in relation to the faceplate of the stove.
 The hole may be cut anywhere underneath the pedestal, as long as it is not within 2" of the outside perimeter of the pedestal, is at least 16 square inches in area, and does not interfere with structural members of the home.
 Cut the hole when the correct location is determined.
 Place the screen over the hole and secure it in place with the included staples.
 It can be attached above or below the floor. - 2.
-Lift the stove and place a piece of wood along one side to keep it elevated.
-Use a screwdriver to pry out the forward knock-out underneath the stove (it is 7" wide and 2" deep). - 3.
 Place the pedestal in place.
-Tuck the insulation included with the pedestal underneath the side edges of pedestal to seal off any air from entering underneath the pedestal. - 4.
+Tuck the insulation included with the pedestal underneath the side edges of pedestal to seal off any air from entering underneath the pedestal. - 3.
 Attach the cover plate to the front of the stove.
 Remove the two screws that hold the piece that fits over the air control rod in place.
 Slide the air control plate in place underneath the air control rod.
 Replace the piece removed from the cover plate.
 The cover plate should form an air-tight seal against the air control portion of the stove (see the illustration below).

-OUTSIDE AIR BOOT INSTALLATION (PART NUMBER 99200134)
+OUTSIDE AIR BOOT INSTALLATION (PART # 99200134)